 Common Caulking FAQS

-Caulking is a process of sealing gaps or joints in various surfaces using a waterproof filler material, typically made of silicone, or polyurethane, to prevent air, water, sound, or dust infiltration.
-For all your caulking needs contact Eastern Sealant Services.
+Caulking is a process of sealing gaps or joints in various surfaces using a waterproof filler material, typically made of silicone or polyurethane, to prevent air, water, sound, or dust infiltration.
+For all your caulking needs, Eastern Sealant Services is your go-to!

-Caulk typically takes 24 hours to fully cure, but it may vary based on temperature and humidity.
+Caulk usually takes 24 hours to fully cure but this can vary depending on the temperature and humidity.

 1. Mix equal parts white vinegar and water in a spray bottle.